What do Elon Musk, Ben Carson, Barack Obama, and Tim Ferriss have in common?

 - Theacrine.
 Found in a plant related to the cacao tree and Chinese tea, Theacrine supports healthy cognitive function, motivation, and energy.

 Every ingredient in Thesis’ formulas is rigorously tested in a multi-step evaluation to ensure they meet the company’s ethical, medical, and legal standards.
-Thesis selects only “FDA safe” ingredients shown to be both effective and safe based on clinical trials, all of the brand’s products are produced in a CGMP facility located in the United States, and all of Thesis’ blends are third-party lab tested for purity.
+Thesis selects only “FDA safe” ingredients shown to be effective and safe based on clinical trials, all of the brand’s products are produced in a CGMP facility in the United States, and all of Thesis’ blends are third-party lab tested for purity.

-Our Conclusion: Whether you are new to nootropics or have taken nootropics before but are looking for stacks that can be more customized to you, try Thesis, the best and most effective nootropics brand.
+Whether you are new to nootropics or have taken nootropics before but are looking for stacks that can be more customized to you, try Thesis, the best and most effective nootropics brand.

 Thesis is made for those who don’t have time to waste and want the highest quality and the best results as soon as possible.